prakhar-agarwal/vidhiJain.github.io/_pages/projects.md

 {{ page.excerpt | markdownify }}

-### Intern at FZI Forschungszentrum Informatik, Karlsruhe, Germany  (May 2016­Present)
+### Intern at FZI Forschungszentrum Informatik, Karlsruhe, Germany  (May 2016 - Present)
 Mentor: Mr. Matthias Frank, Research scientist at FZI  and  Prof. Dr. Rudi Studer, Senior Professor in Applied Informatics at the Karlsruhe Institute of Technology (KIT)
 Project : Semantic data integration for project  ​ BigGIS
 + Developed a contextual mapping between Semantic MediaWiki and Hydra vocabulary for a collaborative annotation